gitlabhq/gitlab-recipes/install/centos/README.md

     whoami

-Attempt to log in to Postgres as the git user (enter the password you set up above):
+Attempt to log in to Postgres as the git user:

-    sudo -u git psql -d gitlabhq_production -U git -W
+    sudo -u git psql -d gitlabhq_production

 If you see the following:

     gitlabhq_production=>

-Your password has been accepted successfully and you can type \q to quit.
+your password has been accepted successfully and you can type \q to quit.

-You should ensure you are using the right settings in your pg_hba.conf to not get ident issues
+Ensure you are using the right settings in your `/var/lib/pgsql/9.3/data/pg_hba.conf` to not get ident issues (you can use trust over ident):

-NOTE: set to something like "host    all             all             127.0.0.1/32            trust"  use trust over ident
+    host    all             all             127.0.0.1/32            trust

-   vi /var/lib/pgsql/9.3/data/pg_hba.conf
+Check the official [documentation][psql-doc-auth] for more information on authentication methods.

 ----------
 ## 6. GitLab